Devenderkumar/anr_website/content/documentation/irs-990-spreadsheets.md

 ## Contact for updates

-If you would like to be notified when we post new data to this AWS repository, please use the contact form below with the subject line "Data update request."
-If you have any questions, concerns, or suggestions about the dataset, please use the form below or email us at [info@appliednonprofitresearch.com](info@appliednonprofitresearch.com).
+If you would like to be notified when we post new data to this AWS repository, please email [inquiries@appliednonprofitresearch.com](inquiries@appliednonprofitresearch.com) with the subject line "Data update request."
+Please also contact us if you have any questions, concerns, or suggestions about the dataset.

 ## About the authors